jaycacacha/Meme-Generator-Clone/README.md

 # Meme Generator

-The basic concept of this project is to have fun with memes while learning <br />
+The concept of this project is to have fun with memes while learning <br />
 * React <br />
 * React Hooks  <br />
 * React Router <br />